New Zealand passport: 2021: Passport design updated

 On 3 May 2021, the Department of Internal Affairs launched an updated version of the biometric passport (RA series).
-The RA series passports contain new and improved security features; also, te reo Māori appeared first on the cover and throughout the passport book.
+The RA series passports contain new and improved security features; also, te reo Māori appears first on the cover and throughout the passport book.
 Owing largely to the impacts of the COVID-19 pandemic on travel, existing stock of the previous series continued to be issued until depletion.

+2025: English-first policy

+On 25 July 2025, the Internal Affairs Minister Brooke van Velden confirmed that the English language would take precedence over the Māori language on the front cover of the New Zealand passport.
+In 2021, the passport cover design had been updated to have the Māori words "Uruwhenua Aotearoa" printed above the words "New Zealand passport." van Velden said that this change reflected the New Zealand Government's commitment to prioritising English.
+The New Zealand First party's leader Winston Peters had previously lobbied for the Government's English-first policy.
+In response, Te Pāti Māori co-leader Debbie Ngarewa-Packer said that the policy change undermined New Zealand's commitment to recognising indigenous rights while Green Party MP Benjamin Doyle accused the Government of stripping minority rights away.

 Passports issue statistics

 The number of New Zealand passports and travel documents issued by year is as follows:

 Passport entitlement

 Only New Zealand citizens are entitled to be issued New Zealand passports, however, other travel documents are available from the Department of Internal Affairs for New Zealand refugees or residents who are unable to obtain passports from their home countries but need to travel; see New Zealand Refugee Travel Document and New Zealand Certificate of Identity.